asweigart/lessons_learned_teaching_scratch/README.md

 - Set a large mouse pointer on the computer connected to the projector so it is easier to see.
 On Mac this is found under System Preferences, Universal Access, Mouse, Cursor Size and on Windows this is found under Control Panel, Mouse, Pointers (set it to the Windows Aero (extra large) scheme).
 - Maximize the browser window on the laptops.
 Students will use a smaller browser window and not realize they can maximize it themselves.
 - Mute all of the computers before class.
 Scratch has sound effects, but they can be distracting.
+- At the end of the class, remind kids to sign out of their accounts.
+Afterwards, go through all the computers anyway and check that they signed out.

 # General Scratch Teaching Tips